Set up SSO for your Organisation

 To enable you to set up SSO for your organization, we first need to validate your domain.

-You can only use one domain name per organization in Conformity.
-Decide upon the one you wish to validate and email to email@example.com or create a support ticket titled ‘SSO request - Domain validation’.
+Decide upon the primary domain for your organization and send an email to email@example.com or create a support ticket titled ‘SSO request - Domain validation’.

 Please ensure that your domain name: